 The groups came to consensus around a set of core principles, called The Privacy and Security Principles for Farm Data.
 From there, the groups formed the Ag Data Transparency Evaluator, Inc., a non-profit organization (ADT) to audit companies’ ag data contracts.
 This organization developed the Ag Data Transparent seal of approval.
 Much like the Good Housekeeping seal of approval verifies compliance with Good Housekeeping’s standards, the Ag Data Transparent seal recognizes compliance with ag data’s Core Principles.

-The National Biodiesel Board is the national trade association representing the U.S. biomass-based diesel industry.
-NBB serves as the coordinating body on governmental affairs, education, communication, technical and quality assurance programs.
-ASA is represented on the NBB Board, along with state, national, and international feedstock and feedstock processor organizations, biodiesel suppliers, fuel marketers and distributors, and technology providers.
+Clean Fuels Alliance America is the national trade association representing the U.S. biodiesel, renewable diesel, and sustainable aviation fuel.
+CFA serves as the coordinating body on governmental affairs, education, communication, technical and quality assurance programs.
+ASA is represented on the CFA Board, along with state, national, and international feedstock and feedstock processor organizations, biodiesel suppliers, fuel marketers and distributors, and technology providers.

 The STC, comprised of the United Soybean Board, state soybean boards and ASA, works on transportation issues that impact soybeans and funds studies and analysis of transportation issues.
 STC meets approximately three times per year.
 STC also raises some non-checkoff funds so it can engage in advocacy activities in coordination with ASA.